 is located on the west side of Jamestown Reservoir just 6 miles north of Jamestown on US Highway 52 and 281.
 The campground offers full hookups, showers, concessions, boat rentals and a dump station.
 Visitors can enjoy the swimming beach, playground equipment, fishing pier and boat ramps during their stay.
 For those looking for more homey accommodations, Pelican Point Campground offers four sleeping cabins as well.

 is located 2 miles north of Jamestown on US Highway 20.
-The campground offers full hookup with a dump station, showers, concessions, boat rentals and four sleeping cabins.
+The campground offers full hookup with a dump station, showers and four sleeping cabins.
 Visitors can enjoy the swimming beach, playground equipment, fishing piers and boat ramps during their stay.

 James River Bay Area